Samuels-Development/sd-simonsays/README.md

    - `repetitions`: Number of sequences the player must correctly repeat to win.

 ## Exports
-Exclusively available on the server side.
+Exclusively available on the client side.

  `StartSimonSays`: Initiates the Simon Says game with specified parameters.